-The Office of Copyright and Scholarly Communications assists the entire Duke community with copyright and legal issues, advocacy, and best practices for publishing.
+The Office of Copyright and Scholarly Communications assists the entire Duke community with copyright and legal issues, advocacy, and best practices for publishing and changes in scholarly communication related to emerging trends and new technologies.
 We maintain a website, scholarworks.duke.edu, to help duke researchers understand legal and technical options for sharing and using scholarship.
 We also work closely with Duke librarians on a number of specific projects, including digitization, project development, and risk assessment.

 Copyright and Legal Consulting – We can answer questions about copyright and fair use, as well as address licensing, privacy, and other legal issues related to research and teaching.

 Scholarship and Technology – We can help you to adapt and apply new technologies to further knowledge-sharing among researchers across the globe.
 We support the Duke Elements system, which facilitates managing publications for faculty profiles in Scholars@Duke, as well as uploading full text of those works for open access in the DukeSpace open access repository.

 Outreach and Education – Our office engages with members of the Duke community to help foster better understanding of copyright and scholarly publishing.
 We can meet in groups or individually based on interest.

 More about Scholarly Communication in Universities